Book of ShadowsSabbats

 Happy Candlemas!

 Happy Imbolc, Groundhog’s Day, Brigid’s Day, or whatever you celebrate.
-I call this holiday Candlemas, which is a call back to my Christian/Catholic roots, I suppose, but I don’t feel comfortable with Irish/Celtic holiday designations, since I am Hellenic.
+I call this holiday Candlemas, which is a call back to my Christian/Catholic roots, I suppose.
+However, I don’t feel comfortable with Irish/Celtic holiday designations, since I am Hellenic.

 Share this post